-You may also obtain a copy of the application form and an estimate of your current benefits free of charge by contacting us.
+You may also obtain a copy of the application form, your Benefit Summary, and an estimate of your current benefits free of charge by contacting us using the details below.

 You will also be sent annual tax statements which will include the amount of PIE income attributed to you and the amount of PIE tax paid at your PIR.
 You will also be asked to confirm your IRD number and PIR.